nrfconnect/ncs-app-index/README.md

 ### Creating a custom index.json

-To create an `index.json` of your own, you can either [generate a template](#generating-indexjson) or create a custom file from scratch.
+To create an JSON of your own, you can either [generate a template](#generating-indexjson) or create a custom file from scratch.

+The name of the JSON file is not required to be `index.json`.
+The common practice is to name it after the contributor's organization.

+The following requirements apply to the JSON file:

-Your custom JSON file must include the following information:
+* The file must include the `repo` field, which points to the URL of your repository.
+* The file must include the `docsUrl` field inside the `apps` array, which points to the URL of your add-on documentation.

+The following information is optional:

-* Information about your account or organization (`name` and `description`).
+* Information about your organization:

+  * `name` and `description`
+  * `avatar` - Image or icon for your organization
+  * `contact` (recommended) - Support information displayed via the 'Support' button

 * Inside the `apps` array, an entry for each add-on you want to be shown in the index:

-  * `name` must match the add-on's GitHub repository in your account.
+  * `name` must match the add-on's repository name.
   * `title` is the human-readable name of the repository.
   * `description` is the short description of the add-on.
   * `manifest` is the alternative name of the west manifest.
 Defaults to `west.yml`.